SB-7

 Plain Language

-This part does not apply to workers covered by a collective bargaining agreement that meets three conditions: (1) explicit waiver of this part in clear and unambiguous terms, (2) express provisions for wages, working conditions, and other terms of work, and (3) protections from algorithmic management.
-All three conditions must be met — a CBA that merely waives this part without including algorithmic management protections would not qualify.
+The statute does not apply to employers and workers covered by a collective bargaining agreement that meets three conditions: (1) it explicitly waives this part in clear and unambiguous terms, (2) it expressly covers wages, working conditions, and terms of work, and (3) it provides protection from algorithmic management.
+All three conditions must be satisfied — a general CBA without specific algorithmic management protections does not qualify.
+This exemption creates no new obligation; it narrows the statute's scope.

 Statutory Text